godaprojects-micronaut/aws-function/README.md

 ```

 P.S.
 Tried the constructor injection and that did not seem to work with the MicronautRequestHandler.
 Have to see later
+P.S.
+Has temp code for API gateway.
+Did not work. https://micronaut-projects.github.io/micronaut-aws/latest/guide/#apiProxy
+     Again something to be checked.
 ## Feature aws-lambda documentation

 - [Micronaut AWS Lambda Function documentation](https://micronaut-projects.github.io/micronaut-aws/latest/guide/index.html#lambda)